Simon Amstell

 Personal Life

 Amstell lives in London.
-Public profiles and interviews note that he is Jewish, identifies as gay, follows a vegan lifestyle and abstains from alcohol; these aspects of his life have been discussed in media profiles and interviews and are part of his public persona.
+Publicly available information notes that he is Jewish, identifies as gay, follows a vegan lifestyle and abstains from alcohol.
+He has kept aspects of his private life out of the tabloid sphere and maintains a public focus on his creative work.